What every best Blenders has:

 Small blender makes great smoothies and more.
-Most blenders give you a large pitcher or a single-serve cup -- but the Cuisinart SmartPower CPB-300 blender gives you both.
+Most "personal" blenders give you a large pitcher and/or one, single-serve cup -- but the Cuisinart SmartPower CPB-300 blender gives you more.
 You can choose to blend in one of four 16-ounce travel cups, a 32-ounce jar or an 8-ounce chopping bowl.
-Despite its small motor (350 watts, about half the power of most full-size blenders), the Cuisinart hangs with big blenders in one top test, cranking out very nice piña coladas, puréed soup and grated Parmesan cheese.
-Crushed ice turns out good -- not great.
-Most owners use the Cuisinart for smoothies with positive results.
-A number of reviews say it's important to follow the directions carefully; those who do seem happier with this blender.
+Despite its small motor (350 watts, about half the power of most full-size blenders), owners say the Cuisinart performs well in a variety of tasks, particularly praising its ability to blend frozen fruit and larger chunks of fresh fruit for smoothies.
+In testing at ConsumerReports.org it earns a Very Good for ice crushing, too.

-In more than 1,000 reviews, the Cuisinart SmartPower CPB-300 earns an overall average of 4 stars out of 5.
-Some owners give it a low grade with complaints that the motor burned up, but most love it, saying that if you follow the directions carefully it makes great smoothies, hummus, nut butters and more.
-This link is for the black version, but includes reviews for the blender in white or pink.
+In nearly 1,760 reviews, the Cuisinart SmartPower CPB-300 earns an overall rating of 4 stars out of 5.
+Some owners give it a low grade with complaints that the motor burned up, but most love it, saying that if you follow the directions carefully it makes great smoothies and milkshakes, and is particularly efficient at blending frozen fruit.
+This link is for the black version, but includes reviews for the blender in white and pink.

 The Cuisinart SmartPower CPB-300 at earns an overall rating of 4.3 stars out of 5 in more than 45 reviews.
 Owners say it's great for smoothies -- especially if you want to take them to-go -- and they love its versatility; saying it's a great value.